 It's easy.
 Microsoft could make good on its declarations of love for Linux and open source, right now.
 It could do the software analogue of "putting a ring on it" .
 All that Satya Nadella would need to do is to announce that Microsoft will be making all of its currently proprietary software open source.
 All of it. (doesn't have to be Copyleft licenses, but that'd help to alleviate any lingering doubt that many of us old school Free Software folk might have...)
 He could then provide a schedule to provide time frames in which this would all take place.
 He would describe how there were certain barriers to open sourcing some of their software, due to component licensing agreements with other entities, and he'd describe how those would either be mitigated through negotiation... or acquisition.
 Because we all know Microsoft could buy any corporation it saw as strategically relevant - like the $7.5 billion they just paid for Github.

 I think, if Microsoft does not provide this demonstration of good will to the FOSS community, then we have not choice but to continue seeing them as the existential threat they are, and work to minimise the control we allow them to buy.
 Because, in that case, the only real conclusion we can come to is that Microsoft still thinks it can kill Linux and FOSS - it's just in the early stages of a classic gambit from the Microsoft playbook: Embrace, Extend, Extinguish.

-In the meantime, given the evidence to date, the most plausible interpretation of Microsoft's "love" for Linux and open source... is what a cat has for a mouse...
+In the meantime, given the evidence to date, the most plausible interpretation of Microsoft's "love" for Linux and open source... like the love that a tapeworm has for a healthy digestive system.